-It's been two years since the Southern California Counseling Center adopted its current Strategic Plan, which has enabled us to markedly expand delivery of high quality mental health services to the communities we serve:
+The Southern California Counseling Center's Strategic Plan has enabled the Counseling Center to expand delivery of high-quality mental health services to the communities we serve:

-- We've implemented affordable Psychiatric Services for the first time in 2014, under the direction of Eleanor Curry, M.D.; - Our program of Trauma & Resiliency Training & Services has grown significantly, with life-changing impact on the clients we serve; - We've expanded Outreach Services into South Los Angeles by collaborating with the Watts Labor Community Action Committee.
+- We implemented affordable Psychiatric Services in 2014, adding a second physician in 2017. - Our Trauma & Resiliency Training & Services program-grew significantly, with life-changing impact on the clients we serve; - We've expanded Outreach Services into South Los Angeles by collaborating with the Watts Labor Community Action Committee and opening an SCCC satellite service center on their campus in 2018 where our counselors work each week.
 This allows us to reach highly underserved, distressed communities with effective support and services to promote violence prevention and address the impact of discrimination and racism on this community.

-Such extensive progress has been deeply gratifying and proves the value of working with a living Strategic Plan, one that guides our decisions and choices on a weekly, even daily basis.
+Such progress has been deeply gratifying and proves the value of working with a living Strategic Plan, one that continues to guide our decisions and choices on a weekly, even daily basis.

-In designing the Plan, we were motivated by a dramatic increase in demand for services resulting from the impact of the 2007 financial crisis that continued in 2012, finding so many individuals and families adrift after losing homes and livelihoods.
+The life of the Strategic Plan began in 2012, when we were motivated by a dramatic increase in demand for services resulting from the long-lasting impact of the Great Recession.
+Many individuals and families were left adrift after losing homes and livelihoods.
 To deal with these realities we extended our hours and increased our volunteer staffing, staying open seven days a week.
-We also found ourselves seeing clients who were faced with more severe and complex issues as a number of previously available facilities and programs in the Los Angeles area curtailed or completely eliminated mental health services.
-Through 2012 and into 2013 our Strategic Planning Committee, headed by Board member Grant Abramson, clarified and updated our mission, codified our core values and vision, and set principles and priorities to guide our work going forward.
-In 2015, we have evaluated our progress thus far in order to focus our efforts and vision for the next two to three years.
-We continue to affirm our commitment to a unique model that joins the finest counselor training with the delivery of affordable, high-quality mental health services.
-We honor and preserve the supportive, client-centered culture of the Center while expanding our reach and our repertoire of services to an ever-growing number of people in need.
+We also found ourselves seeing clients who were faced with more severe and complex mental issues as a number of previously available facilities and programs in the Los Angeles area curtailed or completely eliminated service.
+Headed by its chair, Grant Abramson, our Strategic Planning Committee revised our mission, codified our core values and vision, and set principles and priorities to guide our work going forward.
+The Board approved the plan in 2013.
+In 2015, we revisited the plan to evaluate our progress and refocus our efforts and vision for the next two to three years.
+Now in 2019, we reaffirm our commitment to SCCC's unique model that joins the finest counselor training with the delivery of affordable, high-quality mental health services.
+We honor and preserve the supportive, client-centered culture of the Center while expanding our reach and our array of services to an ever-growing number of people in need.

-We see our Strategic Plan as a vital tool for the growth and healing of the communities we serve.
-As we move forward, we encourage our counselors, supervisors, staff and supporters to fully engage in the ongoing work of strengthening and expanding what we've accomplished so far.
-We see this effort as the culmination of nearly 50 years of growth and innovation in the delivery of affordable mental health services.
-But most importantly, we wish to thank our clients for their trust and hard work in the service of change and growth, and extend our gratitude to everyone who has contributed so much to make such progress possible.
+As 2019 winds down and Executive Director Gail Wilburn plans her departure after 11 years of leading the organization, our Board of Directors sees great value in the coming process of change and transition as transformative and empowering.
+We commit ourselves to a thoughtful, considered path forward as we search for a new director and maintain a solid basis of support for all our programs and locations.
+We see our Strategic Plan as vital to the growth and healing of the communities we serve.
+We encourage our counselors, supervisors, staff and supporters to fully engage in the ongoing work of strengthening and expanding what we've accomplished so far.
+But most of all, we wish to thank our clients for their trust and hard work in the service of change and growth and extend our gratitude to everyone who has contributed so much to make such progress possible.

-Margo Peck Board Chair September 2015
+Margo Peck Board Chair